5 concrete rules for writing clear and effective instructions (with examples)

 - Does each step describe just one action?
 Look out for the word "and" appearing in your instructions.

 - Does each action make a meaningful contribution to the process as a whole?
+If you've included some information for context, then find a way to make it clear that it is not an instruction to the user.

 - Will the user be able to complete the action in one move, or will they need to note how far through the instruction they got?